FAIR-by-design-TEST/template-lottie/resources/Research Data and Open Science course/Learning Unit 2/LU2-ResearchData-content-teaching-IT.md

 Questa guida vi sarà molto utile perché in modo molto schematico vi aiuta a districarvi fra le i vari obblighi e questo cambiamento radicale di impostazione

+## 4. Data documentation

+	activitiy: see quizz E4DS https://docs.google.com/document/d/1rpkEfaCHRTZe9PlnSO7-gsvS8lcUl7VeoiwyVEdBNVI/edit

+How to create a READme file
+How to use a repo: learn how to deposit on Zenodo (talk abt metadata)

 ___________________________________